![]() |

 Plan 2:

 ASAN courses used to satisfy General Education Core requirements may not be used to satisfy major requirements or vice versa.
-Language study beyond the required level may count toward the major and is encouraged for Asian studies majors.
+Language study beyond the required level may count toward the major and is encouraged for Asian Studies majors.
 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.
 Minor RequirementsThere are no required courses for acceptance into the Asian Studies minor program.
 Attendance in ASAN 201-202 (Introduction to Asian Studies) is recommended.
 Students must complete 15 credit hours including:

 Plan B (Non-thesis) RequirementsThe MA Plan B degree in Asian studies requires: